Ron Hines DVM PhD

 Keep your yard closely mowed.
 Clear brushy areas that harbor ticks and trim your trees so that sunshine reaches the ground.
 If you have a large estate and no close neighbors, consider some guinea hens .
 They have keen vision and a taste for ticks.

 Over the years attempts have been made to develop canine babesia vaccines.
-They do not appear to be highly effective.
-One I was acquainted with that has since been withdrawn from the market claimed to only lower the severity of infections. (ref) I do not know the effectiveness of the one that I believe still remains, Pirodog®.
+They do not appear to be very effective.
+One I was acquainted with that has since been withdrawn from the market, Nobivac Piro®, claimed to only lower the severity of infections.
+I do not know the effectiveness of the one that I believe still remains, Pirodog®.
 None, to my knowledge, were ever marketed in North America.

 If My Dog Becomes Infected With Ehrlichia What Signs Might I See?